1: When should I commit — you’re here 📍

 Inserted copy for basic chatbot new conversation sequence

 Adjusted chatbot spacing to fit design system specifications

 Simplified chatbot by reducing number of visible icons

 Asking yourself, “What did I change and why?” is a useful way to think about commits.
 If you can answer this question with something concrete, you have completed a unit of work and are ready to commit.

 Other types of commits

 There are exceptions to any rule, and committing is an area that can be quite flexible.
-You’ll often see smaller, “cleanup” type commits at the end of a branch’s life cycle that don’t necessarily follow the convention described above.
+Smaller, “cleanup” type commits appear at the end of a branch’s life cycle that don’t necessarily follow the convention described above.
 It’s okay to sprinkle in other commits when you need to fix a problem, stash an idea, clean up a file, or prepare your branch for merging or archiving.

 - Add: New chatbot file

 - Copy: Fixed typos, errors, and incorrect messaging

 If you click commit to start writing a commit and then change your mind, Abstract saves your title and description when you click cancel.
 You can use this function to reduce the number of cleanup commits by starting a running list of the cleanup changes you've made until you know you're finished and ready to save the commit.